Lemon Blueberry Muffins

 Bake the muffins at 425ยบF for 7 minutes.
 Lower the oven temperature to 350ยบF and bake for an additional 12โ15 minutes, or until the muffins are golden and a toothpick inserted in the center comes out clean.
 Let the muffins cool completely on a wire rack before glazing.

 In a small bowl, whisk together the powdered sugar and fresh lemon juice until smooth.
-If the glaze is too thin, add more powdered sugar a little at a time until it reaches your desired consistency.
+If the glaze is too thin, I add more powdered sugar a little at a time until it reaches the ideal consistency.
 Once the muffins have cooled, drizzle the glaze over the top using a spoon or piping bag.
 Garnish with additional lemon zest or fresh blueberries for a beautiful finishing touch.

 Storage Tips